The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 5. Indirect Costs for Designers and Contractors

 Indirect additional costs that a contractor takes on as the result of a covered incident are usually not going to be covered by the OCIP.
-However, contractors, designers, engineers, architects, and the like will usually have their own professional liability coverage that they can use to cover such potential damages.
+Furthermore, design professionals such as architects and engineers are typically excluded from OCIP enrollment.

 6. Third-Party Vendors, Manufacturers, and Transporters